PrivacySwap’s Ask the Orb: What is Layer 1 in blockchain?

-Layer 1 refers to a base network and its underlying infrastructures, such as Bitcoin, BNB Chain, or Ethereum.
-Layer-1 blockchains can confirm and finish transactions without requiring the use of a secondary network.
-Improving the scalability of layer-1 networks is difficult, as demonstrated by Bitcoin.
-This is why developers devise layer-2 protocols that rely on the layer-1 network for security and consensus as a solution.
-One example of a layer-2 protocol is Bitcoin’s Lightning Network.
+Layer 1 refers to the underlying architecture of a base network, such as Bitcoin, BNB Chain, or Ethereum.
+Without the use of another network, layer-1 blockchains can validate and finish transactions.
+Scaling layer-1 networks is challenging, as demonstrated by Bitcoin.
+As a workaround, developers implement layer-2 protocols that rely on the security and consensus provided by the layer-1 network.
+The Lightning Network, which is built on top of Bitcoin, is an example of a layer-2 protocol.
 It enables users to conduct transactions freely before they are recorded in the main chain.

-Layer 1 and layer 2 are words used to describe the architecture of various blockchains, initiatives, and development tools.
-Understanding the multiple blockchain layers will be beneficial if you’ve ever wondered about the relationship between Polygon, Ethereum or Polkadot and its parachains.
+The words layer 1 and layer 2 refer to the architectures of various blockchains, initiatives, and development tools.
+Understanding the various blockchain layers will assist you if you’ve ever been curious about the relationship between Polygon and Ethereum or Polkadot and its parachains.

 What is layer 1?

-A layer-1 network is another term for a foundation blockchain.
+Another term for a base blockchain is a layer-1 network.
 Layer-1 protocols include BNB Smart Chain (BNB), Ethereum (ETH), Bitcoin (BTC), and Solana.
-They are referred to as layer-1 because they are the primary networks in their ecosystem.
-Off-chains and other layer-2 solutions are built on top of the main chains instead of layer-1 solutions.
+They are referred to as layer-1 networks because they are the primary networks in their ecosystem.
+In comparison to layer-1 solutions, layer-2 solutions such as off-chains and other layer-2 solutions are built on top of the main chains.

 In other words, when a protocol processes and finalizes transactions on its own blockchain, it is layer 1.
-They also have their own native coin, which they use to pay transaction fees.
+Additionally, they have their own native coin used to pay transaction fees.

 Layer 1 scaling

 The inability of layer-1 networks to scale is a prevalent issue.
-In times of high demand, Bitcoin and other large blockchains have struggled to complete transactions.
-Bitcoin employs the Proof of Work (PoW) consensus process, which necessitates a significant amount of computer resources.
+Bitcoin and other large blockchains have struggled to keep up with rising demand.
+Bitcoin employs the Proof of Work (PoW) consensus mechanism, which is computationally intensive.

 While PoW promotes decentralization and security, it also causes PoW networks to slow down when transaction volumes are too high.
-This lengthens transaction confirmation times and raises fees.
+This lengthens transaction confirmation timeframes and increases transaction fees.

-Blockchain engineers have been working on scaling solutions for many years, but there is still much debate over the best alternatives.
-Some choices for layer-1 scaling are:
+While blockchain engineers have been working on scaling solutions for years, there is still much debate over the best alternatives.
+Several options exist for layer-1 scaling, including the following:

-2. Changing the consensus process, as with the forthcoming Ethereum 2.0 version; and
+2. Changing the consensus process employed, as Ethereum 2.0 will do.

-Layer 1 enhancements necessitate a large amount of effort to deploy.
-In many circumstances, not all network users will be in agreement with the modification.
-This can result in community splits or even a hard fork, as happened in 2017 with Bitcoin and Bitcoin Cash.
+Layer 1 enhancements are time-consuming to implement.
+Often, not all network users will consent to the modification.
+This can result in community splits or even a hard fork, like Bitcoin and Bitcoin Cash, experienced in 2017.

-Bitcoin’s SegWit is an example of a layer-1 scaling solution (segregated witness).
-By altering the way block data is arranged, this boosted Bitcoin’s throughput (digital signatures are no longer part of the transaction input).
-The update increased the amount of space available for transactions per block without compromising network security.
-SegWit was built using a backward-compatible soft fork.
-This means that Bitcoin nodes that have not yet been updated to implement SegWit can still process transactions.
+Bitcoin’s SegWit protocol is an example of a layer-1 scaling solution (segregated witness).
+This boosted Bitcoin’s throughput by reorganizing the block data (digital signatures are no longer part of the transaction input).
+The update increased transaction space per block without impairing the network’s security.
+SegWit was implemented with the use of a backward-compatible soft fork.
+This means that Bitcoin nodes that have not yet been updated to support SegWit can still process transactions.

 What is layer-1 sharding?

-Sharding is a well-known layer-1 scaling strategy for increasing transaction throughput.
-The method is a type of database partitioning that can be used with blockchain-distributed ledgers.
-To disperse the workload and improve transaction performance, a network and its nodes are separated into multiple shards.
-Each shard maintains a part of the network’s activity, which includes its own transactions, nodes, and blocks.
+Sharding is a well-known layer-1 scaling technique that is frequently used to boost transaction throughput.
+The technique is a subset of database partitioning that may be applied to distributed ledgers based on blockchain technology.
+A network and its nodes are sharded to distribute the workload and enhance transaction speed.
+Each shard is responsible for a fraction of the network’s activities, which means it has its own transactions, nodes, and blocks.

-Sharding eliminates the requirement for each node to keep a complete copy of the blockchain.
-Instead, each node transmits finished work to the main chain in order to disclose the state of their local data, such as address balance and other critical metrics.
+Sharding eliminates the need for each node to retain a complete copy of the blockchain.
+Rather than that, each node communicates back to the main chain the task accomplished in order to disclose the state of their local data, including address balances and other critical metrics.

 Layer 1 vs. Layer 2

-When it comes to enhancements, not everything can be solved on layer 1.
-Due to technological constraints, certain updates are difficult or impossible to implement on the main blockchain network.
-Ethereum, for example, is transitioning to Proof of Stake (PoS), but the process has taken years.
+Not everything is doable on layer 1 when it comes to improvements.
+Due to technological constraints, certain updates are difficult or nearly impossible to implement on the main blockchain network.
+Ethereum, for example, is in the midst of transitioning to Proof of Stake (PoS), although the process has taken years.

-Due to scalability difficulties, some use-cases simply cannot work with layer 1.
-Due to the high transaction times, a blockchain game could not feasibly leverage the Bitcoin network.
-However, the game may choose to retain layer 1’s security and decentralization.
-The best approach is to develop a layer-2 solution on top of the network.
+Certain use-cases are incompatible with layer 1 owing to scalability concerns.
+Due to the high transaction times associated with the Bitcoin network, a blockchain game could not feasibly use it.
+However, the game may choose to retain the security and decentralization provided by layer 1.
+The optimal strategy is to develop a layer-2 solution on top of the network.

-There are various layer-1 networks and layer-2 protocols in today’s blockchain environment.
-It’s easy to become perplexed, but understanding the general structure and design becomes much easier if you understand the fundamental concepts.
-This information might be valuable while researching new blockchain initiatives, particularly those focusing on network interoperability and cross-chain solutions.
+Today’s blockchain ecosystem consists of a number of layer-1 networks and layer-2 protocols.
+It’s natural to become perplexed, but it becomes much easier to comprehend the overall structure and architecture after you learn the fundamental concepts.
+This information can be applied to the examination of new blockchain projects, particularly those that emphasize network interoperability and cross-chain solutions.

 Also Read: How to: Calculate your crypto taxes